VikentiosVitalis/distributed_systems/README.md

 ## Evaluation of the system:
 We evaluate the performance and the scalability of Noobcash by running the system in [Okeanos](https://okeanos.grnet.gr/home/) and perform from each node 100 transcations to the system.
-The transactions are placed in /test/transactions path and the script of execution is named 'createPlots'.
+The transactions are placed in /test/transactions path and the script for the evaluation is named 'createPlots.py'.

 ## Contributors: